veryresto/soal-csugm/README.md

 # Soal CSUGM (Computer Science UGM Exam Questions Archive)

-This project is a simple PHP-based web application to browse an archive of past exam questions from the Computer Science department at Universitas Gadjah Mada (UGM).
+This project is a simple static web application to browse an archive of past exam questions from the Computer Science department at Universitas Gadjah Mada (UGM).

-It uses the [DirectoryLister](https://www.directorylister.com/) script to dynamically list the contents of the `soal/` directory and its subdirectories.
+It was originally built using the [DirectoryLister](https://www.directorylister.com/) script, but has since been migrated to a static site architecture.

 ## How to Run

-1.  **Prerequisites:** You must have [PHP](https://www.php.net/downloads) installed on your machine.
+1.  **Prerequisites:** A web browser.
-2.  **Start the server:** Navigate to the project's root directory in your terminal and run the following command:
+2.  **Open the file:** Navigate to the `soal/` directory and open the `index.html` file in your web browser.

-    ```bash
-    php -S localhost:8000 -t soal
-    ```

-3.  **Open in browser:** Open your web browser and go to `http://localhost:8000`.

 The application will be running, serving the files from the `soal/` directory.